-Located in Pinellas County, St. Petersburg, The Denson Firm represents individuals charged with drunk driving in Florida.
-Our representation ranges from first time DUI/DWI charges to DUI felony charges for repeat offenders.
+The Denson Firm, located in St. Petersburg, FL, represents individuals charged with drunk driving in Florida.
+Our representation ranges from first-time DUI/DWI charges to DUI felony charges for repeat offenders.
 We represent car drivers as well as commercial truck drivers with CDLs who are facing alcohol-related charges.
 Please visit our DUI/DWI Penalties page for more information about the potential consequences of a DUI conviction.

 Phones answered 24-hours a day.
 Please call (727) 896-7000 for a free initial confidential consultation with an experienced Florida DUI attorney.
 We return all calls promptly.